tOmoness/.net-sdk/README.md

 ## Launcher Tasks
 The [launcher APIs in Windows Phone](http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff769550.aspx) allow an application to integrate with common operating system tasks such as taking a picture, finding an address or a contact, making a call, or saving a ring tone with very little effort.

-With the high-level Launchers, you can perform the following using the new app-to-app APIs that Nokia MixRadio supports on Windows Phone 8 and Windows 8:
+With the high-level Launchers, you can perform the following using the new app-to-app APIs that MixRadio supports on Windows Phone 8 and Windows 8:

- - Launch the Nokia MixRadio app
+ - Launch the MixRadio app
  - Search for music
  - Show Artist details
  - Show Gigs nearby